Trip Photos 505-983-7756

 The Rio Grande Gorge is about an hour north of Santa Fe and offers the river runner multiple options for exciting white water rafting and scenic float trips.
 A Santa Fe rafting full day trip typically begins at the Taos Junction Bridge on NM hwy 570 and cover about 12 miles of Class 2 & 3 white-water.

-Rafting on the Rio Grande Gorge
+Whitewater Rafting on the Rio Grande Near Santa Fe

 Orilla Verde